 Despite the fact that the number of companies has been increasing, the number of employees in ICT sector had significant growth in 2010 when it increased by 2,000.
 After that, it decreased by 498 in 2012.
 In 2013 it increased, again, by 771 and the size of ICT sector surpassed the 2,000 employee mark.
 The number of ICT companies grew, while the number of employees remained the same.
 Taking account of the fact that the ICT sector share grew at a slower pace than new companies being formed, points to the fact that each new company adds actually less value to the economy than what the previously newly founded companies added.
-This could be explained due to two factors: 1) companies have decreased their size, or 2) employees have founded their own companies and are working as subcontractors for larger ones and owners of new companies have founded the companies to manage their own personal finances world77.
-Estonia's main trading partners are the countries around the Baltic Sea.
-One of the more important sectors is logistics and there is heavy emphasis on transit of goods between Western Europe and Russia.
-Estonian companies are interested in the Scandinavian market as they can get better prices for their goods and services.
-Many Scandinavian companies have invested in Estonia and, therefore, a significant part of

-According to the Economic Freedom Index, Estonia is ranked on 11th place in the
+This could be explained due to two factors: 1) companies have decreased their size, or 2) employees have founded their own companies and are working as subcontractors for larger ones and owners of new companies have founded the companies to manage their own personal finances 6.4.1 Markets and Growth Plans According to the Economic Freedom Index, Estonia is ranked on $11^{\rm th}$ place in the FIGURE 13 ICT SECTOR SHARE OF GDP COMPARED TO NUMBER OF COMPANIES